Hoberman Arch: After the games

 On August 29, 2023, the restored arch was unveiled alongside the exit road of the Salt Lake City International Airport.
 The arch sits atop a new 10–12 foot high base, which includes the 2002 Olympic and Paralympic logos and wording memorializing Salt Lake City as the 2002 host of the games.
 The reconstruction cost $3.79 million and was completed under the direction of artist Gordon Huether.
 The installation does not allow the arch to open and close, but does provide lighting at night.
 The restoration required newly fabricated pieces to replace those that had been previously stolen.

+After Salt Lake City was awarded the 2034 Winter Olympics, the wording on the base was immediately updated to "2002 & 2034 Olympic and Paralympic Winter Games Host."

 Structure and mechanism

 The arch is 36 ft tall, 72 ft feet wide, and weighs 31000 lb It is made up of 4,000 individual pieces put together as 96 connected panels and are connected with 13,000 steel rivets.
 The 96 panels vary in size, but the largest are 9 ft tall and 5 ft wide.
 The panels are also translucent which allowed light from behind to be seen and echoed the 2002 Olympic theme Light the Fire Within.
 Two 30-horsepower motors controlled eight separate cables which pulled the mechanical curtain open in about 20 seconds.
 When the arch was fully opened it had folded up into a 6 ft ring, which framed the stage.
 It was designed to open and close like the iris of an eye.
 During the Olympics, it was included in the every evening medal ceremony and when opened, revealed the second Olympic cauldron.

 Because of the potential of strong storms during the games, the arch was built to operate in extreme weather, including up to 70 mi -per-hour winds.